aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	```

 1. You additionally need to integrate the sign-in capability to use AWS Amplify and Cognito by finding and replacing the following methods within the */website/src/auth/SignIn.js* file with the code below **then save your changes**.

+	> You only need to replace these two methods.
+The rest of the SignIn.js file should not be modified.

     ```
     async onSubmitForm(e) {